saradiazdelser/cineMatic-chatbot/README.md

-# Welcome to Guardrails Demo
+# Matic - A Chatbot for All Your Movie Trivia

-Welcome to our Guardrails Demo, where we showcase the basic functionalities of NeMo Guardrails.
-The purpose of this project is to demonstrate how the guardrails technology can keep the language model (LLM) on topic, specifically answering movie-related questions.
+Welcome to Matic Chatbot, a comprehensive demonstration of the NeMo Guardrails framework's capabilities.
+This project highlights how guardrails technology can effectively maintain the language model (LLM) focus, particularly in the context of Retrieval-Augmented Generation (RAG) for answering movie-related questions.

+Matic is designed to be an engaging and informative tool for movie enthusiasts, providing accurate answers to a wide range of movie-related trivia.
+By leveraging LLMs and robust moderation tools, Matic ensures that conversations remain on-topic and informative, showcasing the potential of the NeMo Guardrails framework in real-world applications.

 ## Technical Details

 - **Model:** `mistralai/Mixtral-8x7B-Instruct-v0.1`
-- **UI:** ChainLit
+- **User Interface (UI):** ChainLit
-- **Inference:** TGI
+- **Inference:** Text Generation Inference (TGI)
 - **Moderation:** NVIDIA NeMo Guardrails
-- **Vector Store (RAG):** Qdrant DB for Rag
+- **Vector Store (RAG):** Qdrant
+- **Fact-Checking:** AlignScore

 ## Important Note